StefanoDalMas/SpotifyDirectManager_MSP432/README.md

 Project for Embedded Software for the IoT

 ## Description
 Our project is a Spotify Direct Manager.
 It allows the user to control the Spotify player on his/her smartphone from a remote device.
 The remote device is a MSP432P401R Launchpad with a BoosterPack which communicates with the smartphone via Spotify APIs.
 To do so, we connected our platform to a phone hotspot (but you could also connect to any other network as long as it's 2.4 GHz).
-Communication between components of our platform occurs via UART whereas communication with the APIs follow the HTTP protocol.
+Communication between components of our platform occurs via UART whereas communication with the Spotify APIs follows the HTTP protocol.
 Amongst the various feature the user will be able to play/pause the song, skip to the next/previous song, change the volume, by using the buttons of the BoosterPack and see the current song name and artist.

 ## Table of contents
 1. [Description](#description)